AstroMined/pygithub-mcp-server/docs/progress.md

   - [ ] Connection handling

 ## Current Status
 Core implementation is operational with synchronous operations.
-We've made significant improvements to test coverage and quality by implementing the ADR-002 approach of using real API testing instead of mocks.
+We've made significant improvements to test coverage, fixed bugs in error handling, and enhanced overall test quality by implementing the ADR-002 approach of using real API testing instead of mocks.

 Recent improvements include:
+1. Fixed inconsistent datetime handling in error handlers:
+   - Consistently convert timestamps from headers to datetime objects
+   - Properly handle datetime formats from different sources
+   - Improved error message formatting with proper date/time display

+2. Enhanced resource name formatting in error messages:
+   - Added proper handling for snake_case resource names (replacing underscores with spaces)
+   - Improved readability of error messages (e.g., "Pull Request not found" instead of "Pull_Request not found")
+   - Ensured consistent formatting across all error types

+3. Implemented comprehensive unit tests for error handlers following ADR-002:
+   - Created tests with real GitHub exception objects and data structures
+   - Covered all error types and edge cases (authentication, permission, rate limit, etc.)
+   - Added tests for string data handling and various rate limit scenarios
+   - Followed ADR-002 principles of avoiding mocks in favor of real objects

+4. Fixed previous improvements:
-1. Fixed the failing test in `test_responses.py` by properly handling `None` values with `json.dumps(None)` to produce "null" instead of "None".
+   - Fixed the failing test in `test_responses.py` by properly handling `None` values
-2. Added the missing `convert_issue_list` function to the issues converter module.
+   - Added the missing `convert_issue_list` function to the issues converter module
-3. Created comprehensive tests for converters using realistic data structures that match PyGithub's API.
+   - Created comprehensive tests for converters using realistic data structures
-4. Implemented integration tests for the client module and error handlers using the real GitHub API.
+   - Implemented integration tests for the client module and error handlers
-5. Removed legacy mock-based tests in favor of the ADR-002 approach.

 Schema models have been reorganized into domain-specific files and enhanced with validation rules to prevent empty strings in critical fields.
 This improves maintainability, discoverability, and error handling.
 The reorganization establishes a foundation for schema-first development approach for new features.